aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws.md

 ##### Step 1

 {{% notice warning %}}
-Sandbox is available on May 21st 2023 for the duration of the tutorial.
+Temporary accounts were available on May 21st 2023 for the duration of the tutorial.
 If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at isctutorial@amazon.com so we can follow-up with you.
 {{% /notice %}}

 ##### Step 2